Platopedia/platopedia.github.io/groups/artrade/ticket.md

       btn.style.background = "#CD9B1E";
       btn.onclick = prepareSubmit;

-      submitError.textContent = "This ticket has already been used for a trade request.";
+      submitError.textContent = "This ticket has already been used for a trade request.
+Please generate a new ticket from Discord.";
       submitError.style.display = "block";

       submitting = false;